golang/proposal/design/12302-release-proposal.md

 compliant with the
 [Semantic Versioning 2.0 standard](http://SemVer.org/spec/v2.0.0.html).

-For compatibility existing projects may elide the `v` prefix.
-New projects should include the `v` prefix in their tags.

-Tags which do not fit the format described above should be ignored for the purpose of determining which versions of a Go project are released.
+When inspecting a project's repository, tags which do not fit the format described above must be ignored for the purpose of determining which versions of a Go project are released.

 ## Rationale